Windows 11 Bloatware Removal: Official Method in 25H2

 Key Takeaways

-• Microsoft added an official bloatware removal method through Group Policy in Windows 11 25H2
+• Microsoft added an official bloatware removal method through Group Policy in Windows 11 25H2, now available in the stable release

 Requirements

-To use Microsoft’s official bloatware removal feature, you’ll need:
+To use Microsoft’s official bloatware removal feature, you need:

-• Windows 11 Pro, Education, or Enterprise edition (or PolicyPlus on Home)
+• Pro, Education, or Enterprise edition (or PolicyPlus on Home)

 • Administrative privileges to access Group Policy Editor